 Why: Most people will do a lot of presentations in their studies from next year.
 This is also communication practice, and helps you develop your “elevator pitch” skills, which are important in the workplace (see this example at shopify).
-Importantly, this is so you and your classmates can learn more about topics that are important to society.
+This is also so you and your classmates can learn more about topics that are important to society.

-What to do: With a partner, together choose a topic that you both enjoy or find interesting, and create a poster to teach the class about it.
+What to do: With a partner, together choose a topic that you both enjoy or find interesting, and create a poster to teach your classmates about it.
 The poster should be bright and colourful, with few words.

 - Choose topic together and read and learn about it

 - Create a summary of the topic (few words on the poster, focus on a good script)